 You will need to contact the Graduate Coordinator to enroll for the prescribed didactic and clinical courses each trimester.
 Enrollment can be completed during the pre-enrollment period the preceding trimester.
 During the orientation you and your classmates will meet with the Director of Audiology and the Graduate Coordinator to address your doctoral program of study.
 The program may change slightly on individual cases, however you will be advised regarding the requirements you have met and which you have yet to meet in order to obtain a degree from ETSU and satisfy the requirements for an ASHA certification.
-The Program of Study form is completed by the end of the third year of graduate coursework and is filed with the School of Graduate Studies.
-The Program of Study form will list the courses already taken and the courses that you will still need to take to complete your degree.
-The Program of Study can be changed at a later date, if necessary, with the approval of the ASLP Department and the School of Graduate Studies.
+The Program of Study can be changed, if necessary, with the approval of the ASLP Department and the School of Graduate Studies.